adevnamedtj/truticket_metric_ticker/README.md

 ### current support:
 only able to track a metric count reported based on a metric name/identifier in time buckets.

-time bucket intervals can be configurable through an environmental variable APP_METRICS_TIME_BUCKET_INTERVAL:
+time bucket intervals can be configurable through an environmental variable APP_METRICS_TIME_BUCKET_INTERVAL

-days, hours and minutes
+Options: days, hours and minutes

+Default: hours

 refer internal/metrics/counter.go : init() function